Nakae Chōmin: Biography

 During the 1890 General Election, Nakae successfully ran for a seat in the lower house of the Diet of Japan from the Osaka 4th District.
 He allied with Itagaki’s Jiyūto political party, and its successor, the Rikken Jiyūtō, establishing a newspaper, Rikken Jiyūtō Shinbun, as the party’s official mouthpiece.
 However, Nakae soon became disenchanted with the domination of the Jiyūtō by members of the former Tosa clan, and its blind opposition to policies of the Chōshū-dominated government.
-He left government for health reasons and for alcoholism, and retired to Hokkaidō, where he again established a newspaper.
+He left government for health reasons and for alcoholism, and retired to Hokkaido, where he again established a newspaper.
 He ran for office again in the 1892 General Election, and after re-election was a strong supporter of railroad development.

 Nakae continued to write, despite poverty and illness, until his death of esophageal cancer in 1901.
 His grave is at Aoyama Cemetery, Tokyo.